shivanshdave/2020-432/projects/project1/README.md

     `skim_without_charts` which came into existence in 2019.
   - **not** use `source("Love-boost.R")` or any other R script or package unless you actually need something it provides
+  - have a meaningful **title** (not containing 432 or Proposal) containing no more than 85 characters, including spaces
   - load the tidyverse last, and not anywhere else, and avoid loading other packages that are loaded already by the tidyverse.
 The complete list of packages that the tidyverse loads is [the set of